robertdoidge/gobpersist/doc/schema.rst

 Foreign fields, however, are not just about access.
-Gobpersist also provides a mechanism to make sure that consistency is maintained across different objects: :attr:`consistency` and :attr:`set_consistency`, for objects and collections, respectively.
-These attributes specify what effect adding objects, deleting objects, or changing certain fields on an object will have.
+Gobpersist also provides a mechanism to make sure that consistency is maintained across different objects.
+The :attr:`consistency` attribute specifies what effect adding objects, deleting objects, or changing certain fields on an object will have.

 Using our simple web store example, what happens when we delete a :class:`WebstoreItem` that was a user's favorite?
 Ideally, we would